Skip to contents

 Non-spatial evaluation of the covariate effect

 The previous examples of posterior prediction focused on spatial prediction.
 From inlabru version 2.2.8, a feature is available for overriding the component input value specification from the component definition.
 Each model component can be evaluated directly, for arbitrary values by functions named by adding the suffix _eval to the end of the component name in the predictor expression, and disabling normal component evaluation for all components with include = character(0) (since we’re both bypassing the normal input to the elev component, and not supplying data for the other components).
-From version 2.8.0, inlabru attempts to automatically detect which model components are used in the expression, and the include argument can usually be left out entirely.
+From version 2.8.0, inlabru attempts to automatically detect which model components are used in the expression, and the include argument can be left out entirely.

 Since the elevation effect in this model is linear, the resulting plot isn’t very interesting, but the same method can be applied to non-linear effects as well, and combined into general R expressions.